Sunday, December 29, 2019

 Almost immediately after joining the newly formed church, Mother and Dad began working with the youth of the church.
 Dad taught the Sunday School class for the teen boys with Mother serving as the teen girls’ Sunday School teacher.
 At that time Dad was 35 years old with Mother at 30 years of age.

 Recently, Mother located a remembrance of their Masham young people 61 Christmases ago.
 She found the names of 20 teenagers who purchased a beautiful, blue wool blanket as a gift at Christmas in 1958.
-Mother had written these names: Elaine Wills, Charles Wills, Gordon Laird, Vonnie Laird, Janice Wolfe, Lance Ben Mitchell, Larry Mitchell, Nancy LeForce, Sue Schultz, Paul Warnock, Tony Warnock, Wayne Robbins, Roy Lee Robbins, Kenneth Woolery, Mary Jo Thurber, Reynolds Thurber, Johnny Thurber, Delbert Zolduske, Beverly Bright, and Linda Bright.
+Mother had written these names: Elaine Wills, Charles Wills, Gordon Laird, Vonnie Laird, Janice Wolf, Lance Ben Mitchell, Larry Mitchell, Nancy LeForce, Sue Schultz, Paul Warnock, Tony Warnock, Wayne Robbins, Roy Lee Robbins, Kenneth Woolery, Mary Jo Thurber, Reynolds Thurber, Johnny Thurber, Delbert Zolduske, Beverly Bright, and Linda Bright.
 The thoughtfulness of these young people continues warming Mother’s heart.

 Mother identified so many faces but here are the names that she could recall: